Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 | 46 | 4 |
 | 3 | 47 |

-This simplification allows us to compute the recall, specificity, and precision for ths classifier with respect to *Iris virginica*.
+This simplification allows us to compute the classification statistics with respect to *Iris virginica*.

 * recall: 46/(46+4) = 92%
 * specificity: 47/(3+47) = 94%
 * precision: 46/(46+3) = 93.9%

-**STOP:** Compute the recall, specificity, and precision for each of the other two iris species using the above confusion matrix.
+**STOP:** Compute the recall, specificity, and precision using each of the other two iris species as the positive case and the confusion matrix in the above confusion matrix.
 {: .notice--primary}

-Now that we understand more about how to quantify the performance of a classifier, we are ready to apply k-NN to our WBC shape space (post-PCA of course!) and assess its performance.
+Now that we understand more about how to quantify the performance of a classifier, we are ready to apply k-NN to our WBC shape space (post-PCA of course!) and then assess its performance.

 [Visit tutorial](tutorial_image_classification){: .btn .btn--warning .btn--large}
 {: style="font-size: 100%; text-align: center;"}